 Ducted vs ductless range hood, which one is the right choice for your beloved kitchen?
-It depends on the kitchen design and your budget.
-Learning about their differences is also very important.

 They’re both expensive and hard to install.
 However, the ductless range hood is common among people.
 In today’s article, I will discuss both types along with their advantages and disadvantages.